ismaelpamplona/isma.codes/posts/mastering_p2_p_the_power_of_decentralized_networking.md

 ### Grenache: Decentralized Microservice Framework

 [**Grenache**](https://grenache.io) is a decentralized microservice framework developed by **Bitfinex**.
-It provides a lightweight solution for building P2P applications by using the **Kademlia Distributed Hash Table (DHT)** to enable peer discovery and service communication.
+It provides a lightweight solution for building P2P applications by using the [**Kademlia Distributed Hash Table (DHT)**](https://en.wikipedia.org/wiki/Kademlia) to enable peer discovery and service communication.
 Grenache excels in decentralized service discovery and message passing, which makes it highly scalable for distributed applications.

 **Key Concepts:**

-- **Grape**: In Grenache, a **Grape** is a node that participates in the DHT.
-Grapes act as routers, helping peers discover one another and route messages across the network.
-You can think of a Grape as a lightweight server for managing decentralized communication.
-- **DHT (Distributed Hash Table)**: This is the backbone of Grenache, enabling decentralized storage and retrieval of key-value pairs.
-It helps peers locate each other without needing a central server.
-- **Link**: A **Link** in Grenache is a network connection between nodes, enabling communication through messages or data.
+- **Grenache-Grape**: A signaling server that runs the DHT (Distributed Hash Table) network, enabling service discovery and peer-to-peer communication.
+- **Grenache-Link**: A module that connects to the DHT and handles communication between nodes using the Grape signaling server.
+- **Grenache-Service**: A microservice that registers with the DHT via Grape, allowing other nodes to discover and interact with it.
+- **Grenache-Peer**: A client that communicates with services via the DHT, making requests to registered services.

 **Key Features:**